burlachenkok/exploring-python3/python_details.md

 print('  wo rld '.strip())      # Strip surrounding whitespace; prints "wo rld"
 ```

-The Python can manipulate with strings, which can be expressed in several ways:
+Python can manipulate with strings, which can be expressed in several ways:

 * String enclosed in single quotes ('...') can use double quotes <"> inside the string literal.
 * String enclosed in double quotes ("...") can use single quotes <'> inside the string literal.